amp-labs/connectors/outreach/README.md

 ### Example Usage

 ```

+// Create the outreach connector instance
+// This assumes you called the instance client

-// Call Read to list records in an object
+// Call Read to list records in a users object
 res, err := client.Read(context.TODO(),common.ReadParams{
 		ObjectName: "users",
         })